Chris Renaud: Career

 In a four-picture directing deal, he directed Despicable Me (2010), Dr. Seuss' The Lorax (2012), Despicable Me 2 (2013), and The Secret Life of Pets (2016), in which two pet dogs, Max and Duke, have to put their quarrels behind when they find out that a bunny, Snowball, is building an army of abandoned pets to take revenge on all pet owners and their pets.
 Renaud signed a new contract with Illumination Entertainment in 2013, saying: "I love working with Illumination.
 They've given me an unparalleled opportunity to keep directing one movie after another.
 Very often animation directors make one movie and then spend the next five years developing another one.
 But I'm in the unique position of being able to keep working and keep making movies...
 So I feel very fortunate."

 In a 2012 interview, he mentioned that he read Dr. Seuss books as a child, which influenced his work with films such as The Lorax.
 When asked if he would shift towards live-action movies, he said that he has thought about it and it may happen in the future but he feels comfortable with animation for now.

-Renaud executive-produced Despicable Me 3 in 2017.
+Renaud executive-produced Minions in 2015, Despicable Me 3 in 2017, and The Grinch in 2018, and produced Minions: The Rise of Gru in 2022.
+He returned to direct the sequels The Secret Life of Pets 2 in 2019 and Despicable Me 4 in 2024.

 Personal life

-Renaud has lived since 2008–2009 in Paris, France with his wife, Lauren, and their two children, John and Kiely.
+Since 2008, Renaud has lived in Paris, with his wife, Lauren, and their two children, John and Kiely.